 - 6.1 We will inform parents half-termly, if we are concerned, about their child's attendance, highlighting any amount of time missed and the impact on learning. - 6.2 We value and recognise the importance of good attendance.
-We use the following to promote and celebrate good attendance: - Celebrating attendance and punctuality in weekly whole school assemblies - recording excellent attendance on individual pupil records - Reward pupils with excellent attendance - Provide reward systems for any pupil defined to have made a special effort in attendance - 100% attendance rewarded each term - Children who achieve 100% attendance over the whole school year receive an award for excellent attendance - Giving parents and children the opportunity to work with the attendance lead to raise their levels of attendance - Meeting with parents who are concerned that their child may be experiencing difficulties which may hinder their child's attendance at school - Regular Attendance Reports to be sent home - Regular Meetings with the attendance lead - Incentive prizes for parents on a half-termly basis for 100% attendance and most improved attendance - 6.3 We will regularly analyse attendance data to identify pupils who have consistently high attendance, those who have shown improvements in their attendance and to identify pupils who may be vulnerable (see 6.4 below).
-We will also analyse specific groups, classes, year groups to inform our strategy in promoting good attendance. - 6.4 Our approach to attendance management is based on prevention, early intervention and targeted support.
+We use the following to promote and celebrate good attendance: - Celebrating attendance and punctuality in weekly whole school assemblies - Recording excellent attendance on individual pupil records - Reward pupils with excellent attendance - Provide reward systems for any pupil defined to have made a special effort in attendance - 100% attendance rewarded each term - Children who achieve 100% attendance over the whole school year receive an award for excellent attendance - Giving parents and children the opportunity to work with the attendance lead to raise their levels of attendance - Meeting with parents who are concerned that their child may be experiencing difficulties which may hinder their child's attendance at school - Regular Attendance Reports to be sent home - Regular Meetings with the attendance lead - 6.3 We will regularly analyse attendance data to identify pupils who have consistently high attendance, those who have shown improvements in their attendance and to identify pupils who may be vulnerable (see 6.4 below).
+We will also analyse specific groups, classes, year groups to inform our strategy in promoting good attendance. - Our approach to attendance management is based on prevention, early intervention and targeted support.
 We will regularly analyse attendance data to identify pupils who are at risk of poor attendance, have poor attendance or are identified as being either persistently absence or severely absent.
 ALL PUPILS Developing good attendance patterns through effective whole PREVENTION school approach to attendance of poor attendance through PUPILS AT RISK OF POOR ATTENDANCE Using attendance and absence data good whole school rigorously to support pupils with increasing levels of absence, arriving at attendance management school late or taking leave in term time without permission before it becomes a regular pattern EARLY INTERVENTION PUPILS WITH POOR ATTENDANCE Intervening as early as possible and agreeing an action plan for pupils with high levels of absence and those to reduce absence before it demonstrating growing disengagement with school becomes habitual PERSISTENTLY ABSENT AND SEVERELY ABSENT PUPILS Put additional TARGETED reengagement of targeted support in place, where necessary working with partners, and persistent and severely absent pupils agree a joint approach with local authorities for all severely absent pupils

-Our strategy for using data to target our work on attendance, including reducing persistent absence (pupils who are absent for 10% or more sessions) and severe absence (pupils who are absent for 50% or more sessions)don't know what to change this to? is based on the table below:
+Our strategy for using data to target our work on attendance, including reducing persistent absence (pupils who are absent for 10% or more sessions) and severe absence (pupils who are absent for 50% or more sessions) is based on the table below: